This post may contain affiliate links. Read my disclosure policy.

 - 4 cups chicken broth or stock

-- 1 t fresh thyme
+- 1 teaspoon fresh thyme or 1/4 teaspoon dried thyme leaves

-- 2 c chopped cooked chicken
+- 2 cups chopped cooked chicken

-- ½ c frozen peas
+- 1/2 cup frozen peas

-- salt and pepper
+- salt and pepper, to taste

 - Heat oil in a large, heavy saucepan over medium heat